An Alliance Against Money Laundering

 The Southwest Border Anti-Money Laundering Alliance Staff monitors current developments of interest to investigative, analytical, and legal professionals addressing money laundering in the Southwest Border Area.
-See the Director’s own views on the subject here.
-MEXICO THREAT ASSESSMENT 08062012.

-Law enforcement officers, analysts, and prosecutors may get access to more detailed information about the grant process, training, and resources by filling out the information in the form found here log in password request and on the “Contact Us” tab and sending a letterhead letter from your agency identifying you as such.
+Law enforcement officers, analysts, and prosecutors may get access to more detailed information about the Alliance grant initiatives, training, and resources by filling out the information in the form found here Request log in password and on the “Contact Us” tab and sending a letterhead letter from your agency identifying you as such.
 You will get password access to these areas of the site after verification of your information.
 Please note that providing false information to gain access to a computer network is a felony and that the Alliance takes its obligation to protect law enforcement information from improper access very seriously.

 Our Mission in the Southwest